-Assignment #3 - Constitution and Calendar of Activities (100 Points)
+Assignment #3 - Constitution/Bylaws and Calendar of Activities - 10% (100 Points)

-Having a Constitution and annual Program of Activities or Calendar of Activities that underpins a youth leadership organization is critical to the success of that group.
-Students will develop a working Constitution or seek advise in revising and updating their current Constitution.
-Additionally, students will also develop the framework for an annual Program of Activities (PoA) or other similar Calendar of Activities (CoA).
+Having a Constitution/Bylaws and annual Program of Activities or Calendar of Activities that underpins a youth leadership organization is critical to the success of that group.
+Students will develop a working Constitution/Bylaws or seek advice in revising and updating their current Constitution/Bylaws.
+Additionally, students will also develop the framework for an annual Program of Activities (PoA) or Calendar of Activities (CoA).
 The PoA or CoA should be relevant to the group or organization of a particular student.

-Assignment #4 - Teaching youth leadership - Engaging the Class (100 Points)
+Assignment #4 - Teaching youth leadership - Engaging the Class - 10% (100 Points)

 Teaching leadership as a component of the class is critical to having young people develop a working knowledge of their youth leadership organization.
-Students will develop a 20-minute youth leadership-centered lesson that engages the class.
-Students will provide a lesson plan and all relevant materials to the instructor prior to teaching the lesson.
-Students will then disseminate their lesson to their colleagues.
+Students will develop a 50-minute youth leadership-centered lesson that engages the class.
+Students will then provide an overview of the lesson during the in-person session.
 Each presenter should provide copies of materials for other students in the class.
 Presentation will be during class #5.

-Assignment #5 - Research Paper (100 Points) and Research Poster or Presentation (200 Points)
+Assignment #5 - A. Research Paper - 10% (100 Points) and B. Res.
+Project Video - 20% (200 Points)

 Students will assess youth leadership in their program or a program in an effort to better understand student needs, goals, and young people as leaders and future leaders.
 Students will utilize the scientific method protocol to complete the activity.
 This includes: a review of the research, methods, results, and conclusions.
 The overarching leadership question should be something important to you and your program in an effort to better inform you, colleagues, administrators, parents, students and other stakeholders where you are at.
-Ideally the poster or research paper should be something you can use with your students or other group.
+The video should be designed to complement your paper.
+Additionally, the video should be developed as a tool assist in supporting your program from a leadership perspective (e.g., recruitment and retention of students into the program).
+Create this as a 3 to 5 minute video.